The origin of the well-known welcome for this island.

 Other North American geographical names with Hebrew origin

-The Eastern and Mid-Eastern part of North America was explored and settled by the English (and in the North also by French) colonists.
+The Eastern and Mid-Eastern part of North America was explored and settled by English (and in the North also by French) colonists.
 The Englishmen brought their missionaries with them.
 These protestants knew also the Hebrew language.
 So it is no wonder that we find geographical names of Hebrew origin between the English denominations.

 Up to now philologists have often tried to postulate Indian origins for certain names.
 But they are mostly wrong: The English (and sometimes the Hebrew) influence prevailed.